Table of Contents:

 If you are a person who works and has a disability, there is an exciting opportunity for you to build assets and grow your financial independence by saving money in an ABLE account.

 The “ABLE to WORK” provision, passed as part of the Tax Cuts and Jobs Act of 2017, allows certain ABLE account owners who work and earn income to contribute above the annual ABLE contribution limit.
-To be eligible, the ABLE account holder, or their employer, cannot contribute into a defined contribution plan such as 401(a) or 403(a) plan; an annuity such as a 403(b) contract; or an eligible, deferred compensation plan, such as a Section 457(b) plan in the calendar year.
+To be eligible, the ABLE account holder, or their employer, cannot contribute into a defined contribution plan such as 401(a), 403(a) or 401(k) plan; an annuity such as a 403(b) contract; or an eligible, deferred compensation plan, such as a Section 457(b) plan in the calendar year.

 If they meet this eligibility rule, the ABLE to Work provision allows ABLE account owners to save an additional amount from whichever is less: